-- WeDo 2.0 projects are optimal for a team of two students working together. - Have students work to their strengths in their groups. - Make adjustments for challenging teams who are ready to develop new skills and improve further. - Assign or have students determine specific roles for each team member.
+- WeDo 2.0 projects are optimal for a team of two students working together. - Ask the students to work to their strengths within their groups. - Make adjustments to suit teams who are ready to develop new skills and improve further. - Assign, or ask the students to determine, specific roles for each team member.

-Assign a role to each student so the team can foster collaboration and cooperation skills.
-Here are some roles you could use:
+Assign a role to each student so that the team can foster collaboration and cooperation skills.
+Here are a few ideas/examples:

-- Builder, brick picker
+- Selector chooses the bricks

-- Builder, brick assembler
+- Builder assembles the bricks

-- Programmer, creating the program strings
+- Programmer creates the program strings

-- Documenter, taking photos and videos
+- Documenter takes photographs and videos

-- Presenter, explaining the project
+- Presenter explains the project

 - Team captain

-It is also a good idea to rotate roles, to let every student experience all components of the project, and, therefore, get the chance to develop a range of skills.
+It is also a good idea to rotate roles.
+This allows the students to experience all of the components involved in each project, and will help them to develop a wider range of skills.